 So instead of you manually applying formulas (and risking miscalculation while doing so), a gratuity calculator helps:

-It’s a bummer that many employees miss out on gratuity because they don’t know they’re eligible for gratuity.
-Don’t be one of them calculate your gratuity online today.
+It’s shocking that many employees miss out on gratuity because they don’t know they’re eligible for gratuity.
+Don’t be one of them and calculate your gratuity online today.

-To be eligible for gratuity in India there is a certain criterion:
+To be eligible for gratuity in India there is a certain criterion where you, as an employee must fit in:

-To calculate gratuity, you can use the following standard formula:
+To calculate gratuity, you can use the following standard Gratuity Calculation Formula:

 Gratuity = (15 × Last drawn basic salary + DA × Number of years of service) ÷ 26